alejandrotoledoweb/react-redux-catalogue/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React - Redux - Catalogue Project
+# Catalogue of Dog Clothes

 This project is part of the React-Redux chapter in the Microverse Program.
-In this project we develop the knowledge to use React and Redux together to create a catalogue page using API to fetch images.
+In this project, we develop the knowledge to use React and Redux together to create a catalogue page using API to fetch images.

 ![screenshot](./catalogue-cats.png)